Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Phases of Network Operation

 \textit{Computational Capacity Score (Cc).} This metric evaluates the machine’s hardware performance based on memory (M), battery (B), and processing power (P).
-Since there must be at least a minimum amount of available resources to carry out the Core and RAN responsibilities, this formula ensures that each candidate machine meets the predefined operational standards or is above the acceptable operational conditions.
-For instance, entities with optimal energy reserves can effectively support the network, as power availability significantly impacts one's ability to perform duties.
-The formula is represented as \(Cc(i) = (M + B + P)/3 , \text{iff } M > m_{\text{thres}} \text{, } B > b_{\text{thres}}, P > p_{\text{thres}}\).
-If the criteria are not satisfied, then \(Cc(i) = 0\).
-"M, B, P" are the percentages of machine's available gigabytes (Gb), watts (W), and gigahertz (GHz) for memory, battery, and processor resources, respectively.
-The respective thresholds, denoted as \(m_{\text{threshold}}, b_{\text{threshold}}, p_{\text{threshold}}\), are set to delineate a requisite minimum of resources.
+To handle Core and RAN responsibilities, machines must meet minimum resource thresholds (\(\text{iff } M > m\_{\text{thres}} \text{, } B > b\_{\text{thres}}, P > p\_{\text{thres}}\)).
+Entities with optimal energy reserves can better support the network.
+The formula \(Cc(i) = (M + B + P)/3\) ensures candidates meet operational standards with \(Cc(i) = 0\) if the conditions are unmet. ``M, B, P" are percentages of available memory (GB), power (W), and processor resources (GHz).

-\textit{Aggregated Performance Score.} The score is calculated based on two factors: \(S(i) = (Sp(i) + Cc(i))/2\).
-After the process concludes, each machine updates its value in the network table (the role remains constant until the leader selection process is triggered or if the leader changes), and then sends the score to the rest using the \texttt{Performance Report} message.
-Upon report's receipt, the machine conducts validation checks before updating the internal table.
+\textit{Aggregated Performance Score.} The score is computed from two factors as \(S(i) = (Sp(i) + Cc(i))/2\).
+Each machine then updates its score in the network table, while roles remain unchanged until leader selection is triggered or the leader changes, and disseminates the new value using a \texttt{Performance Report} message.
+Upon receiving a report, a machine validates it before updating its local table.

-\textbf{Leader Selection.} At the expiration of the timer $T_{selection}$ or in case of an emergency, the machines identify the next leader (if any, passing additional checks) by retrieving the scores from the updated and synchronized network table, and performing \(i^* = \arg\max_{i \in M} S(i)\), where each machine \(i \in M\) has a corresponding final score \(S(i)\), and (\(i^*\)) is the machine with the maximum score.
-Once the machine with the maximum performance is identified, and as long as the the maximum score exceeds the predefined threshold ($Score_{thres}$), all network tables are updated to reflect the newly assigned roles.
-This threshold ensures that the top score \(S(i^*)\) is significantly higher than the second-best score, warranting a reorganization in non-emergency scenarios.
-In cases where the leader remains the same, there is no need for change.
+\textbf{$\bullet$ Leader Selection.} At the expiration of $T_{selection}$ or in an emergency, machines identify a potential next leader by retrieving scores from the table, and performing \(i^* = \arg\max_{i \in M} S(i)\), where each machine \(i \in M\) has a corresponding final score \(S(i)\), and (\(i^*\)) is the machine with the maximum score.
+Once identified, and as long as the maximum score exceeds the predefined offset ($Score_{offset}$), all network tables are updated to reflect the new roles.
+This offset ensures the top score \(S(i^*)\) is sufficiently higher than the second-best, avoiding ping-pong effects.
+If the leader remains the same, no change is needed.
 Figure~\ref{fig:components-processes} displays the integral parts of the selection.